 Follow LFLegal on Twitter for updates about digital accessibility legal developments.
 (The Law Office of Lainey Feingold is counting on its international colleagues and Twitter followers for help in updating this list and keeping it current!)

-Laws, Regulations and Treaties Impacting Digital Accessibility (Partial Listing)
+International Laws, Regulations and Treaties Impacting Digital Accessibility (Partial Listing)

 United Nations Treaties

 - CRPD: The United Nations Convention on the Rights of People with Disabilities (CRPD) is a comprehensive document ratified by over 140 countries, though not the United States.
 Article 9 of the CRPD, titled “Accessibility” recognizes the right of people with disabilities to full participation, including access to information and communications, including information and communications technologies and systems.
 Read the full CRPD.
 Read the post on this website about how the United States senate failed to ratify the CRPD in 2012.
 Shamefully, as of July 1, 2018, the CRPD is still not ratified by the U.S.

 - WIPO: In June, 2013, the World Intellectual Property Organization (WIPO), a United Nations agency, adopted a landmark treaty to advance the right to read for people who are blind or otherwise print-disabled.
 Read the WIPO press release about adoption of the Treaty.
 The treaty, officially known as the “Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired, or otherwise Print Disabled” eliminates copyright roadblocks that have created an international “book famine” for those who need alternative formats to standard print information.
 Read the post on this website about the WIPO Treaty.